Alireza-Dehghanpour/Echelle-Spectrograph-Calibration/README.md

 **Authors:**
 - Alireza Dehghanpour

-This repository contains a sample processing pipeline for calibrating and analyzing detector data from an echelle spectrograph.
-The pipeline includes detector correction, spectral order extraction, wavelength calibration, and pixel-level sensitivity mapping.
+---

+## 📄 Abstract

+This project implements a sample of spectral detector calibration pipeline using raw echelle spectrograph data.
+The calibration includes bias and noise estimation, flat field normalization, spectral order tracing, and final wavelength calibration based on known spectral lines.
+The project highlights programming practice in scientific data analysis, and supports further research and development in spectroscopy and optical instrumentation.

 ---